Cover Image Credit: Pixabay

 Other Key Attractions: Golden Temple of Dambulla, Popham’s Arboretum, Karu Arts and Crafts

 Places to Stay: Jetwing Lake, Boulde Range Resort, Sigiriana Resort, Dambulla Villa

-The Muthiyangana Temple is regarded as one of the Solosmasthana, the 16 sacred places in Sri Lanka.
+The Muthiyangana Temple is one of the most most beautiful temples in Sri Lanka and regarded as one of the Solosmasthana, the 16 sacred places in Sri Lanka.
 This temple will take you to the time of Buddha and you will find a beautiful Dragon Pandol at its entrance.
 Add it to your itinerary to as a must visit temple.